The Write Stuff: Format

-John Walsh and Sebastian Faulks have been team captains since the programme began.
-They are each joined by another journalist or novelist; frequent guests in later years included John O'Farrell, Mark Billingham and Lynn Truss.
+John Walsh and Sebastian Faulks were team captains from the programme's beginning.
+They were each joined by another journalist or novelist; frequent guests in later years included John O'Farrell, Mark Billingham and Lynn Truss.
 Truss stepped in as captain to replace Faulks for series 13 (2010).

-Each week, the programme has an "Author of the Week"; W. B. Yeats, E. M. Forster, D. H. Lawrence, Robert Burns, and J. K. Rowling all featured in the programme.
-The programme has, on occasion, featured a group of writers, rather than a single author, as its key study - for example, poets of the Beat Generation were the featured authors on 26 October 2010.
-Each programme begins with the panellists reading favourite extracts from the author's writing, and the first round is a series of questions about the author's life and works.
+Each week, the programme had an "Author of the Week"; W. B. Yeats, E. M. Forster, D. H. Lawrence, Robert Burns, and J. K. Rowling all featured.
+The programme, on occasion, featured a group of writers, rather than a single author, as its key study – for example, poets of the Beat Generation were the featured authors on 26 October 2010.
+Each programme began with the panellists reading favourite extracts from the author's writing, and the first round is a series of questions about the author's life and works.

-The programme normally ends with panellists having to write a pastiche (or parody; the programme uses the terms interchangeably) based on that week's author of the week.
+The programme normally ended with panellists having to write a pastiche (or parody; the programme uses the terms interchangeably) based on that week's author of the week.
 Walton describes these as 'the most popular bit of the programme'.
 Walton sets a topic that would be so out of style of the author in question that a pastiche would be humorous.
 For example, when Robert Burns was the author of the week, contestants were asked to write a poem, in the style of Burns, celebrating something typically English; when Philip Roth was the author of the week, contestants were asked how he might have written a children's story.
 Faulks has published a collection of his parodies as a book, Pistache.

 The intervening rounds do not focus on the author of the week.
 Rounds commonly included are: connections; odd one out; literary mistakes; the archive round; and a music round.

-The programme has normally been broadcast at 18:30 on a weekday, one of the Radio 4 comedy slots.
+The programme was normally broadcast at 18:30 on a weekday, one of the Radio 4 comedy slots.